Florestine Perrault Collins: Career

 In 1909, Collins began practicing photography at age 14.
-Her subjects ranged from weddings, First Communions, and graduations to personal photographs of soldiers who had returned home.
+Her early work included weddings, First Communions, and graduations, and personal photographs of soldiers who had returned home.
 At the beginning of her career, Collins had to pass as a white woman to be able to assist photographers and to work for the Eastman Kodak Company.
-Collins' first husband, Eilert Bertrand, believed that women should not have careers and tried to restrain her public appearances.
-They later divorced and she married his friend Herbert W. Collins and used his surname professionally.
+According to Arthé A. Anthony, passing gave her access to professional training and employment opportunities that were largely unavailable to Black women under Jim Crow segregation.
+Anthony explains that working in professional studios exposed Collins to photographic techniques, including lighting, composition, and print development.
+Access to equipment and training allowed her to develop technical skills that distinguished her later work.
+These experiences provided knowledge of studio management and client interaction.